wkaisertexas/HoosOnTask/docs/phase-1.md

  - There are clear stylistic improvements that will be made in time but the backbone of the app will likely remain close to the prototype after we iterate through

 - We believe that our design will be more effective than some of the other methods of retrieving lost and found items due to the accessibility and connectivity of our app.
-Whereas other platforms such as Groupmes or the traditional approach of actively searching for a lost item are both time-consuming and unorganized, our app's location service as well as the feature to direct message and post items creates a system where the process is time effective, honest, and easier.
+Whereas other platforms such as GroupMes or the traditional approach of actively searching for a lost item are both time-consuming and unorganized, our app's location service as well as the feature to direct message and post items creates a system where the process is time effective, honest, and easier.
 Now, users would not have to take out of their day looking for items if they don't want to, they can simply log into our app and efficiently solve this problem whenever and wherever.